India to explore ammunition in Indus Water Treaty

 Under the 56-year-old treaty, which was signed by Jawaharlal Nehru and Ayub Khan in September 1960, water of six river – Beas, Ravi, Sutlej, Indus, Chenab and Jhelum – were to be shared between the two countries.

-Pakistan has been complaining of not receiving enough water and gone for arbitration in couple of times
+Pakistan has been complaining of not receiving enough water and gone for international arbitration in couple of times